 The 10 Scariest Scenes in David Lynch Movies

-Due to his extensive background as a painter and visual artist, David Lynch’s ability to convey moods through images and sounds have always come across as one of the director’s main strengths in his work as a filmmaker.
+With his much discussed background as a painter and all around visual artist, David Lynch’s ability to convey terror and dread through images and sounds have always come across as one of the director’s main strenghts in his work as a filmmaker.

-Tapping into his own inner life, his works are equally honest and unassuming as well as being raw, challenging, and universal in their recurring themes.
-His films are able to resemble our most common dreams and nightmares in all of their disorienting and terrifying scope without being obvious, preachy, or overly intellectual.
+His works are equally honest and unassuming as well as being raw, challenging, and universal in their recurring themes.
+His films are able to resemble our most common dreams and nightmares in all of their disorienting and terrifying scope without being obvious or preachy.

 On the other hand, his filmmaking is always full of intention, intuition, and a visceral core, a combination that has birthed some of the most disturbing and emotional scenes found in cinema, regardless of its genre.